 Greg Basco is a resident Costa Rican professional photographer and environmentalist who enjoys a working relationship with Canon.
 He is a BBC/Veolia Wildlife Photographer of the Year and Nature's Best Windland Smith Rice prizewinner, and his photos have been published by National Geographic, Outdoor Photographer, Newsweek, and other magazines and have been used in many books, public exhibits, calendars, and other projects.
 Greg's latest work in progress is a coffee table book of artistic photos from the rainforest.
 In addition to his own photography, Greg truly enjoys working with tour clients to help them improve their photography and capture great photos of their own in the challenging habitats of Costa Rica.
 Indeed, he liked it so much that a few years ago he founded Foto Verde Tours, Costa Rica's first and only travel company specializing in photographic tourism.

 Keith Bauer is a wildlife and nature photographer based in Albuquerque, NM.
-He is a moderator in the Avian forum on Nature Photographers Network, published in NANPA’s expressions magazine the past 7 years, winner of the Best of 2010 Visual Wilderness competition, winner of the International Nature Photographers network, and best of show in the 2010 Annual New Mexico Photographic Art show, and many others.
+He is a moderator in the Avian forum on Nature Photographers Network, winner of the 2020 NANPA showcase competition in the birds category, published in NANPA’s expressions magazine the past 10 years, winner of the Best of 2010 Visual Wilderness competition, winner of the International Nature Photographers network, and best of show in the 2010 Annual New Mexico Photographic Art show, and many others.
 Keith has many images in the smartphone application iBird.
 He is a recognized expert in digital post processing and offers classes on Photoshop and Lightroom.
 Keith retired from a successful career working at a national laboratory in 2017.